Discover What an Apprenticeship is: The Best Form of Education in Africa

 Traditional African Societies and the Form of Education

-We learn at school that the traditional African societies practised and taught their offspring, and thus enabled them answer the question of what an apprenticeship is.
+We learn at school that traditional African societies practised and taught their offspring, thereby enabling them to answer the question of what an apprenticeship is.
 We learn at school that traditional African societies practised pragmatic apprenticeship without books or any written curriculum.

 Traditional hunting and what an apprenticeship is are answered.